vincentorback/clean-wordpress-admin/README.md

 to make WordPress development easier.

 ## Using
+Don’t just include these files in your project.
+Look at the content, update the options and see what works for you!

-Hiding content is often something you want to do for you clients so that they don’t destroy your beautiful site.
-I usually use these back-end cleaning after checking that the user is not the admin.
+ I usually use the back-end cleaning functions after checking that the user isn’t the admin like this:
 ```php
 if ( ! current_user_can( 'administrator' ) ) {
   // Clean it up!